Skip to main content

 Annual Budget Disclosure (MINN.
 STAT. §515B.3-103)

-Minnesota associations must prepare an annual budget that includes a reserve contribution line item reflecting the reserve study findings.
+Minnesota associations must prepare an annual budget that includes a reserve contribution line item.
 The budget must be made available to all members before the annual meeting.
 Boards that adopt a budget without a reserve line item are not in compliance with §515B.3-103.

 Good-Faith Compliance Safe Harbor